fscucchia/FScucchia_Open_Lab_Notebook-Mass_Lab/_posts/2021-03-14-Linux-Bash-Shell-Basic-Commands.md

 ---

 Using the Hive shell for genomic analyses.
 [Hive](https://hivehpc.haifa.ac.il/) is a high performance computing system of the Faculty of Natural Sciences at University of Haifa.
 This document is intended to provide helpful commands for the Hive shell.
+In order to connect to the access node of Hive, you need to connect to Hive using SSH protocol.
+If you work with Windows, download [Bitvise](https://www.bitvise.com/ssh-client) for an easy connection to the server.

 **Basic commands**